danilanekrasov/hello-world/CONTRIBUTING.md

 ## How to suggest a feature or enhancement

+### If you have a particular roadmap, goals, or philosophy for development

-### If you have a particular roadmap, goals, or philosophy for development, share it here
+If you have a particular roadmap, goals, or philosophy for development, share it here

 This information will give contributors context before they make suggestions that may not align with the project’s needs.